 With so many software deployment tools out there, it can be hard to decide which one is right for you.
 I’ve built this list of the best software deployment tools to help you find the right fit for your business.
 My favorite?
 SolarWinds® Patch Manager.
 This tool makes automating and managing software updates easier by optimizing software performance and putting security front and center.
 With SolarWinds Patch Manager, you’ll know what critical patches need to be implemented and have the power to schedule them across thousands of servers and workstations.
 The tool boasts robust reporting features to help you stay compliant.
 For me, SolarWinds Patch Manager should be an integral part of any IT team’s software deployment strategy.

 There are countless software deployment tools out there.
 Some are highly specialized, others serve a myriad of functions, and a few falls somewhere in the middle.
-To help you streamline all aspects of software delivery, I’ve put together a list of the best software deployment tools from 2020.
-Each of these offers a little something different so you can find the right fit for you company.
+To help you streamline all aspects of software delivery, I’ve put together a list of the best software deployment tools available today.
+Each of these offers a little something different so you can find the right fit for your company.

 Top Software Deployment Tools